Mudhaffar8/GameBoy_Emulator/README.md

 ### Skipped Opcodes

 - `0x69`: Calls interrupt handler somehow.
 Works fine on its own
+- `0xD9`: Also calls interrupt handler.
+Works fine on its own.
 - `0xFB`: Contains specific behavior not implemented for `EI` and also not really important either.

 ### Weird Behaviours